Overview of Geriatric Care

 • Physician's office: The most common reasons for visits are routine diagnosis and management of acute and chronic problems, health promotion and disease prevention, and presurgical or postsurgical evaluation.
 Medicare pays for a yearly wellness visit for older adults enrolled in Medicare Part B for longer than 12 months (see Medicare Coverage for limits and exceptions).
 The annual visit focuses on identifying areas of risk, prevention of disease and disability, screening for cognitive impairment, and creating a prevention plan.

-• Patient’s home: Home care is most commonly used after hospital discharge, but hospitalization is not a prerequisite.
-Also, a small but growing number of health care practitioners deliver care for acute and chronic problems and sometimes end-of-life care in a patient's home.
-One model called Independence at Home Demonstration provides care to people who have significant functional limitations and multiple chronic illnesses.
-Care is provided by teams consisting of physicians, nurse practitioners, pharmacists, and social workers.
-This model has shown significant savings in the Medicare program and has high patient and provider satisfaction.
+• Patient’s home: Home health care is most commonly used after hospital discharge, but hospitalization is not a prerequisite.
+Also, a small but growing number of health care professionals deliver care for acute and chronic problems and sometimes end-of-life care in a patient's home.

 • Long-term care facilities: These facilities include assisted-living facilities, board-and-care facilities, skilled nursing facilities, and life-care communities.
 Whether patients require care in a long-term care facility depends partly on the patient’s wishes and needs and on the family’s ability to meet the patient’s needs.
 Because of the trend toward shorter hospital stays, some long-term care facilities are now also providing post-acute care (eg, rehabilitation and high-level skilled nursing services) previously done during hospitalization.